seb-oss/green/README.md

 ## The design process

 Green is tightly integrated with the design process.
-The design responsibles are part of the team so that decisions can be made effectively and by those most suited.
+The design responsible are part of the team so that decisions can be made effectively and by those most suited.

 For the most part we follow the existing design.
-When changes have to be made for practical reasons, clarity, uniformity, accessibility or any other reason, the design responsibles make the call and the change is integrated.
+When changes have to be made for practical reasons, clarity, uniformity, accessibility or any other reason, the design responsible make the call and the change is integrated.

 This can, and will, lead to minor inconsistencies in different parts of our offering, especially as Green is not yet (even close to) at 100% adoption.
 This is fine.
 Far larger inconsistencies already exist in our current, digital ecosystem.
 We therefore prioritise the ability to keep moving forward and improve our customers' experience over delaying for the sake of consistency.